-The school has a separate drug policy that can be found on school website.
-[If you do not have a separate policy for drug and substance misuse, the government guidance on the safeguarding in education guidance page could be considered.
-While the prevalence of drug and substance misuse decreases with the lower key stages, early years settings have had under 5's bring in both packets of class A drugs and drug-based paraphernalia from home.
+The school has a separate drug policy that can be found on our school website/safeguarding file on shared server.

+While the prevalence of drug and substance misuse decreases with the lower key stages, early years settings have had under 5's bring in both packets of class A drugs and drugbased paraphernalia from home.
 The policy needs to consider both deliberate and accidental possession and use of drugs and other substances.